Payment Plans

 Processing Scheduled Payments

-Payment plan payments are paid in one of two ways:
+Payment plan payments can be collected in several ways:

 Handling Overdue Payments